Dermot Lacey: Political career

 In April 2012 he was elected Leader of the Labour Group on Dublin City Council and in September he was elected Cathaoirleach of the Southern and Eastern Regional Assembly.
 He was one of Dublin's highest paid public representatives in 2012/2013.
 In 2014 he went on the record to criticise pay rises for certain rural councillors, saying urban councillors like him deserved expense increases also.
-In December 2015, following an RTÉ Primetime Investigates programme, he said that many of the expense forms which councillors must complete are too complicated and should be simplified and streamlined.
+In December 2015, following an RTÉ Primetime Investigates television programme, he said that many of the expense forms which councillors must complete are too complicated and should be simplified and streamlined.

 Background and other interests

 Lacey has been for many years an active youth worker particularly within the Scout Movement.
 He was Vice president of the National Youth Council of Ireland for four years.
 He is a member of the City of Dublin Youth Service Board and has been twice appointed to the Board of FÁS representing "Youth Interests".
 He was elected Lord Mayor of Dublin for the period July 2002 to July 2003, and since its inception, has been a member of the Dublin City Development Board.
 At local level, Lacey is Chairperson of "Community Services - Sandymount, Irishtown, Ringsend".
 He was founder of the popular News 4 community newspaper.
 He is on the Board of the Donnybrook Community Playgroup and is a member of Clan na Gael Fontenoys GAA Club.
 He is a member of the Board of the Royal Hospital Donnybrook Voluntary Housing Association and Chairperson of the Donnybrook Community Employment Scheme Board.

 He was a member of the Governing Authority of UCD 2015–2020.

-He contributes regularly to the "Villagers" section of the Village Magazine.
+He contributes regularly to the "Villagers" section of Village magazine.
 He is also a contributor on the internet discussion board Politics.ie.
 He lives with his wife Jill, who works in the child protection unit of Scouting Ireland, and two children in Donnybrook, Dublin.